Expert Reports

 Leave a comment

-Compare and Contrast – Midyear 2022
+Compare And Contrast – Midyear 2024

 The key findings include:

-(1) The reports agree that filings are at steady levels as compared to 2021, with only a small number of M&A-related cases.
-NERA finds that there were 101 filings in 2022 H1, while Cornerstone finds that there were 110 filings in 2022 H1 (up slightly from 2021 H2).
+(1) The reports agree that filings are at steady levels as compared to 2023, with only a handful of merger objection cases.
+Both NERA and Cornerstone find that there were 112 filings in the first half of 2024 (up slightly from the second half of 2023).

 The NERA report can be found here and the Cornerstone report can be found here.